Frequently Asked Questions

 Q. What will be left at City on Dudley Road?

 A. The Birmingham Treatment Centre houses outpatient and short stay surgery.
 It has a chemotherapy unit.
 Major imaging services will be based there, as well as key diagnostic functions for common services like respiratory illnesses.
 The Birmingham and Midland Eye Centre (BMEC) will stay, providing not just specialist care but regional expertise for complex conditions.
-And in 2014 the Trust invested over £1million in the intermediate care unit within the Sheldon Block.
-These three facilities will be the heart of the new services on the site, with other land and buildings sold to help regenerate the local community in line with the plans for the area, consulted upon by Birmingham City Council during 2014.
+And in 2014 the Trust invested over £1 million in the intermediate care unit within the Sheldon Block.
+These three facilities will be the heart of the new services on the site, with other land and buildings sold to help regenerate the local community in line with the plans for the area, consulted upon by Birmingham City Council.

 Q. How will urgent care work?